madison890000/clinical-portal/README.md

 It is a very common functionality, and it didn't take too much time, So I add it.

+### Why HashRouter?

+Github home pages didn't support browser history.

+It is a very common functionality, and it didn't take too much time, So I add it.

 ## Road Map

 -   [ ] (Optimize view experience in Mobile screen)